fredhutchio/scRNAseq/scRNAseq_class1_make_CDS.md

 __________________________________________________________________________

-Today we will be reviewing how to create the data structures that contain all of our single cell RNA-sequencing data.
-These structured are called cell data sets or CDSs.
+Today we will be learning how to:
+1. create the data structures (CDS) that contain all of our single cell RNA-sequencing data
+2. subset a CDS on a particular column value
+3. merge multiple CDSs

+Cell data sets or CDSs are data structures that contain all of our single cell RNA-sequencing data.
 These CDS objects are multi-dimensional and are made up of 3 individual files:
   1. a matrix of counts of sequenced reads or unique molecular identifiers (UMIs) by genes (rows) and cell (columns)
   2. a list of gene IDs that represents all genes quantified (correspond to matrix rows)
   3. a list of cell IDs that represents all cells measured (correspond to matrix columns) and any additional single cell data (i.e. replicates, experimental conditions) associated with those cell IDs